 Yes, just a quick drive over the Hollywood Hills and we were at the trailhead just off Laurel Canyon Blvd. – a small and packed-to-the-brim parking lot, full of hikers, joggers, and dogs.

 While we did have to wait a few minutes for parking, I was assured that the turnover for the lot isn’t that bad, and you can usually find a spot within a short wait, even if the lot’s full.
-There is a $1 parking fee for using this area, and we walked back to the gate to feed the meter and place the printed permit on the windshield.
+There is a $3 parking fee (up from $1 a few years ago), and we walked back to the gate to feed the meter and place the printed permit on the windshield.
 After you’re all official, head toward the parking lot entrance and cross the gate onto the paved road.
 (NOTE: As of 2015, the parking fee is no longer charged at this lot!)

 While this is commonly known as Fryman Canyon, the park is labeled “Wilacre Park” on other maps, and the trail sign declares it the “Betty B. Dearing Mountain Trail.”
 Whatever you want to call this area, the hike on the paved portion of this trail only last for about 0.3 miles, giving way to a dirt road.
 But even the paved portion is a nice walk — well shaded and occasionally offering some nice views of the Valley cities.